willem0boone/resample_zarr/docs/source/installation.rst

     aws_secret_access_key=''
     aws_session_token=''

-When providing the configuration, you can call :func:`my_store.get_my_store` to create an ObjectStore instance using the credentials provided in the configuration.
+When providing the configuration, you can call :func:`resampling.my_store.get_my_store` to create an ObjectStore instance using the credentials provided in the configuration.

-Alternatively, you can call :class:`object_store.ObjectStore` and initiate it providing your credentials yourself.
+Alternatively, you can call :class:`resampling.object_store.ObjectStore` and initiate it providing your credentials yourself.

 Pip install